 Have you or a loved one been injured by a dog bite?
-Call the Baltimore dog bite lawyers at William G. Kolodner P.A. for a free consultation.
+Contact our law office at William G. Kolodner P.A. at (410) 837-2144 for a free consultation with our Baltimore dog bite lawyers.
 You may be able to recover much-needed compensation to help pay for medical bills and other costs related to the injury.

 Why You Need a Personal Injury Lawyer If You’ve Suffered a Dog Bite in Baltimore